 AI without governance is liability without protection.
 Every serious AI consulting firm has a governance methodology.
 More importantly, they have a plan for transferring governance ownership to your team when the engagement ends.

-If the answer involves a retainer to maintain the governance system, that is a dependency, not a solution.
+If the answer involves a retainer to maintain the governance system, that's a dependency, not a solution.
 The governance layer should be yours to operate within 90 days of deployment.

 Question 3: How Do You Measure ROI, and What Happens If You Miss It?

 Any firm can promise ROI in a proposal.
-Ask what the measurement methodology is, what the specific metrics are, what timeline the ROI is expected by, and what the firm will do if those numbers are not met.
+Ask what the measurement methodology is, what the specific metrics are, what timeline the ROI is expected by, and what the firm will do if those numbers aren't met.
 [2]

 Firms that are confident in their work will negotiate outcome-linked fees or offer extensions at reduced rates if milestones are missed.
-Firms that insist on fixed-fee-regardless-of-outcome arrangements are telling you something about their confidence in their own results.
+Firms that insist on fixed-fee-regardless-of-outcome are telling you they don't believe their own forecast.

 Question 4: Which Parts of This Will My Team Be Able to Run Without You in Six Months?

-This is the dependency question, and it is the most revealing one.
+This is the dependency question, and it's the most revealing one.
 The answer tells you whether the firm is building toward your independence or against it.

 Excellent firms answer with a specific capability transfer plan: which team members will be trained, on which systems, to what level of proficiency, by what date.
-They want you to be able to run it because that is what makes their deployment successful.
+They want you to be able to run it because that's what makes their deployment successful.

-Firms that cannot answer this question clearly are building a retainer, not a solution.
+Firms that can't answer this question clearly are building a retainer, not a solution.
 Your dependency is their recurring revenue.

 Question 5: What Is Your Position on Generative vs. Deterministic AI for Regulated Decisions?